Chrischuck/coding-challenge/README.md

 # Airsera Coding Challenge

-Written using React, Express, and Mysql!
+Written using React, Express, Mysql, Yerba Mate, and love! 🚿

 A simple pizza ordering site where users can choose a pizza size and add toppings.
 On top of this, there is an admin dashboard where the admins can create, edit, or delete their pizza options.